MinaTahaei/CodArt-Docs/Refactoring-Docs/docs/Refactorings/DVField.md

 <span style="color:darkblue;font-size:30px;">Introduction </span>

-Decrease the visibility of a method from public to protected, protected to package or package to private.
+Decrease the visibility of a field from public to protected, protected to package or package to private.

 Example: